-A glamorous social event OR a quiet evening at home with your favorite book?
-If you chose the former – then you’re an extrovert, the latter one – then you’re an introvert.
+Introvert and Extrovert: A glamorous social event OR a quiet evening at home with your favorite book?
+If you chose the former – then you’re an extrovert, and if the latter – then you’re an introvert.
 Unlike extroverts, introverts prefer pets over people and deep conversations over small talks.
 But, do you know that these behavioral preferences are the result of differences in the structure of your brain?

 Yes, an introvert brain is wired differently.

 Introverts Vs Extroverts

 Introverts and extroverts are the terms used to define two very contrasting personality types.
 The terms were coined by the famous psychiatrist, Carl Jung, in the 1920s.
 Extroverts and introverts differ in the way they are energized.

 While extroverts gain energy from social interactions and stimulating external environments, introverts are overwhelmed by these things.
 They prefer quiet and solitary environments and need alone time to unwind.
 Usually, people are not completely extroverted or introverted, but a mixture of both.
 However, everyone is more inclined towards a particular personality type.

 Now, let’s dig deeper into the biochemical story and brain structure of these two personality types.
 Read on to know why introverts and extroverts think and behave differently.

 1. Difference In The Blood Flow To The Brain

 There are different types of neurotransmitters in the brain.
 Each neurotransmitter has a certain pathway in the brain, through which it travels and directs where the blood circulates and regulates how much of it flows to different brain regions.
 Further, the route and quantity of the blood flow influence what parts of the brain and central nervous centers are “turned on”.
 The part of the brain systems activated determines our response to the world and behavior.